odoo/odoo/doc/reference/qweb.rst

     The QWeb "renderer", handles most of QWeb's logic (loading, parsing, compiling and rendering templates).

-    OpenERP Web instantiates one for the user in the core module, and exports it to ``core.qweb``.
+    Odoo Web instantiates one for the user in the core module, and exports it to ``core.qweb``.
 It also loads all the template files of the various modules into that QWeb instance.

     A :js:class:`QWeb2.Engine` also serves as a "template namespace".